leddoo/kibi/main.md

 - todo:
-    - fix runtime errors: unwind stack, pop stack frames.
+    - errors & interrupts.
-        - well, what should actually happen?
+        - what should happen on error?
-        - put vm into error state, so accidental call/run crashes?
         - pcall.
+        - async for host functions.
     - opt-params.
-    - project structure.
     - lztf.
-        - libify.
-        - compiler as separate crate.
-    - lztf serialization format.
+        - serialization.

 - horizon: